osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 ### Disabling OSG monitoring ###

 By default, XCache reports to the OSG so that OSG staff can monitor the health of data federations.
-If you would like to report monitoring information to another destination, you can disable the OSG monitoring by setting the following in your environment variable configuration:
+To disable OSG monitoring (for example so you can report monitoring information to another destination), set the following in your environment variable configuration:

 ```file